Macrometacorp/docs/docs/photoniq/functions/functions-quickstart.md

 2. Go to the `functions/<projectName>` directory in your project.
 This folder contains:

-  - index.js: The template code for your function.
+  - `index.js`: The template code for your function.
-  - photoniq.toml: The configuration file for PhotonIQ Functions.
+  - `photoniq.toml`: The configuration file for PhotonIQ Functions.

   These files are prefilled with a template you can use for testing.
-The `index.js` file contains the function code, and the `photoniq.toml` file contains the configuration settings.
-Refer to the [Using Functions](03-developing-functions/index.md) to learn more about functions file structure in Javascript.
+The `index.js` file contains the function code, and the `photoniq.toml` file contains the [configuration settings](configuring-functions.md).
+Refer to the [Developing functions guide](03-developing-functions/index.md) to learn more about the Javascript functions file structure.

 3. Open the `index.js` file.
 This file currently has a POST request example for advanced learning.
 However, for this quickstart guide, we’ll replace it with a simple GET request.
 Replace the existing content of the `index.js` file with the following code: